Bodily injury liability insurance: what is it and what does it cover?

 How much bodily injury liability insurance is required?

-Most states in the U.S. (the exceptions are Florida and New Hampshire) require you to carry a minimum amount of BIL coverage.
+Most states in the U.S. (the exceptions are Florida, New Hampshire, and Virginia) require you to carry a minimum amount of BIL coverage.
 You cannot drive legally unless you have it.
 But that doesn’t mean you should stop there.
-If you can afford it, purchase as much bodily injury liability insurance as you can to protect you in the event of a serious accident.
+If you can afford it, consider purchasing higher limits of bodily injury liability insurance to financially protect you in the event of a serious accident.

 Minimum bodily liability insurance requirements by state